bormaxi8080/osint-timeline/DRAFT.md

 **Software Development:**

-**Apache Fury (incubating)** is a blazingly-fast multi-language serialization framework powered by **JIT** (just-in-time compilation) and **zero-copy**, providing up to 170x performance and ultimate ease of use: https://github.com/apache/fury
+**Apache Fury (incubating)** is a blazingly-fast multi-language serialization framework powered by **JIT** (just-in-time compilation) and zero-copy, providing up to 170x performance and ultimate ease of use: https://github.com/apache/fury

 Botkit is an open source developer tool for building chat bots, apps and custom integrations for major messaging platforms: https://github.com/howdyai/botkit#

-Onefetch is a command-line Git information tool written in `Rust` that displays project information and code statistics for a local Git repository directly to your terminal.
+Onefetch is a command-line Git information tool written in Rust that displays project information and code statistics for a local Git repository directly to your terminal.
 The tool is completely offline - no network access is required: https://github.com/o2sh/onefetch/

 Gitness is an Open Source developer platform with Source Control management, Continuous Integration and Continuous Delivery: https://github.com/harness/gitness#